lsst-sqre/phalanx/README.md

 ("The forms MUST be obeyed..."), we can get into how to use this repository to manage environments and services.

-There are already a number of different environments, such as int and stable, base, and summit.
-There are also a number of teststands used not for software testing but hardware testing.
+There are already a number of different environments reflecting our many different deployments, such as int and stable, base, and summit.
+There are also a number of teststands used not for software testing but hardware testing, such as tucson teststand (TTS) and NCSA teststand (NTS).
 Finally there are software test environments.
 New environments can be added by generally cargo-culting the current test environments and tweaking them as necessary.

 If you aren't adding a new environment, you might be adding a new service.
 Add a directory with the service name (generally corresponding to the chart